-If you have difficulty accessing this handbook because of a disability, please contact the campus principal.
+If you have difficulty accessing this handbook because of a disability, please contact Brad Moughon at bmoughon@ssisd.net or 903-885-2058.

 Section One: Parental Rights

 This section describes certain parental rights as specified in state or federal law.